Costochondritis: Other

+Outlook, treatment and prevention

+Outlook

+Costochondritis is usually self-limited, meaning that it will typically resolve on its own without treatment.
+It may last for several weeks or longer.

 Treatment

-Costochondritis is referred to as being self-limited, which is a condition in which will typically resolve on its own without treatment.
 Conservative methods are often the first method to treat the condition.
 If the condition is a result of trauma or over-use of the upper extremity, individuals will be told to rest and avoid activities.
 Pain relief medications (analgesics) such as acetaminophen, or the use of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, or meloxicam may be suggested to relieve discomfort.
 If the pain is localized, occasionally creams and patches containing compounds such as capsaicin, NSAIDs, or lidocaine may be used.
 Heat or ice compresses may also be used for treatment.

 Outpatient follow-up may also be a form of treatment for costochondritis.
 Manual therapy methods such as myofascial release, muscle energy techniques, balanced ligamentous tension (BLT), rib mobilization techniques, and stretching exercises may be used.
 Additionally, educating the individual with costochondritis about their body mechanics, posture, and activity modification can be beneficial.

 In severe cases where symptoms do not resolve and last up to a year or longer, corticosteroids or local anesthetic injections may be considered.

+Prevention

+Prevention may be helped by avoiding putting stress on chest and ribs.